nicolas-van/modern-async/CONTRIBUTING.md

 Before creating enhancement suggestions, please check the list of enhancements suggestions in the issue tracker as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.

-#### How Do I Submit A (Good) Enhancement Suggestion?
+#### How Do I Submit A (Good) Feature Request?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue on the project's repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 It's always better to get more information.
-You can include links to files or GitHub projects, copy/pasteable snippets or even print screens or animated GIFS.
+You can include links to files or GitHub projects, copy/pasteable snippets.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **List some other similar projects where this enhancement exists.**
 * **Specify which version of the project you're using.**
-* **Specify the current environment you're using.** if this is a useful information.
+* **Specify the current environment you're using** if this is a useful information.

 ### Reporting Bugs